AFLplusplus/AFLplusplus/docs/fuzzing_expert.md

    transform input data before comparison.
 Therefore this technique is called `input to state` or `redqueen`.
-   If you want to use this technique, then you have to compile the target twice, once specifically with/for this mode, and pass this binary to afl-fuzz via the `-c` parameter.
+   If you want to use this technique, then you have to compile the target twice, once specifically with/for this mode by setting `AFL_LLVM_CMPLOG=1`, and pass this binary to afl-fuzz via the `-c` parameter.
    Note that you can compile also just a cmplog binary and use that for both however there will be a performance penality.
    You can read more about this in [instrumentation/README.cmplog.md](../instrumentation/README.cmplog.md)